Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 ~William Golding, Lord of the Flies (about Ralph’s thoughts), Chapter 5, Page 78

-Ralph’s idea of a face, when lit from above or below, is that it could change significantly.
-The facial features, expressions, and impressions can be drastically altered; thus, it is difficult to determine the person’s identity.
+Ralph’s idea of a face,, when lit from above or below, is that it could change significantly.
+The facial features, expressions, and impressions can be drastically altered, making determining the person’s identity difficult.

 This suggests that identity and reality are subjective and can be altered depending on our perspective.